Rajesh98VISWA/log_analysis-1/README.md

 Note: When done with the VM, type exit and then `vagrant suspend` to pause the VM.

 ## Running the Program
-To run the program, first create the views.
-These views are created in the `analyze_logs.py` file.
+To run the program, first create the views by running `psql -d news -f create_views.sql`.
 For completeness, below are the VIEW statements.

 - Create View of Popular Articles
 ```